iorad/integrations/atlassian_integration/conf-cloud-plugin/README.md

 This is a plugin for confluence cloud

-#!!don't edit the file dirctly except you are on [https://github.com/iorad/integrations/](https://github.com/iorad/integrations/) repo!!
+#!!don't edit the file directly except you are on [https://github.com/iorad/integrations/](https://github.com/iorad/integrations/) repo!!

 For development
 ---------------